Chapter 5 – Political parties and candidates (08/2021)

 It is important to advise prospective candidates they may file their nomination, electronically through the Political Entities Service Centre, or by filling in person at the returning office.
 Advise prospective candidates to file their nomination early, thereby allowing sufficient time to correct any errors or omissions.

 - The PDF form of the Nomination Paper (EC 20010) and all instructions are posted on the Field Personnel Intranet.
-The RO can download it and print it on demand.
+You can download it and print it on demand.

 - Candidates can also access and print the Nomination Paper via the Elections Canada website under Political Participants > Tools for Candidates > Registration Form for Candidates.